-Four years after officially launching the CMG Atlas Project we are now delighted to be very close to completing the Atlas in its published form!
+Four years after officially launching the CMG Atlas Project we are delighted to have now completed the Atlas!!!!!!

 We began by working